 When making modifications to a website, every option must be considered from both UX and SEO perspectives.
 For example, eliminating a large volume of information or links to improve UX may harm the site's ability to target business-critical keywords or cause crawling and indexing problems.
 Such adjustments could harm the site's organic search visibility in either situation.

-On the other hand, having too much written copy and too few graphics may detract from user interest and reduce conversions.
+On the other hand, having too much-written copy and too few graphics may detract from user interest and reduce conversions.

 Appoint skilled SEO and UX consultants to examine the potential ramifications of each change with key business stakeholders who know the intricacies of the business better than anyone else.
 Moreover, before making a decision, examine the advantages and disadvantages of each alternative.